Knowledge management: Key findings and lessons

 The emphases, by various companies, vary dramatically.
 If you look here, from the left side, the more mechanistic approaches to the organic.
 If there's one message that we can convey it's that, in general, most modern companies are going from the left side to the right side, but not all evenly and not evenly down this list of characteristics.
 One company might be very interested in short-term tactical ideas, but very involved with creativity and innovation, and so on.
 So, you would see somewhat of a zigzag of organizations if you were to take some sort of measurement across a large number.
 But, in general, we have seen a transition from the left side to the right side, towards more biological approaches-and also larger-scale, and more chaotic, perhaps going along with, the Santa Fe Institute talks about that, chaos and chaos theory.
 Another way of looking at this knowledge management and the processes underneath is that they tend to go from the simple/tangible on to the less tangible, but potentially the greater the benefit.

-Another way of looking at this knowledge management and the processes underneath is that they tend to go from the simple/tangible on to the less and less tangible, but potentially the greater the benefit.
-And, when I've given these presentations in different companies and different companies, what tends to come back from the dialog is most companies are at the left-hand corner, bottom left-hand corner; trying to avoid repeating the invention of the wheel.
+And, when I've given these presentations in different companies and different companies, what tends to come back from the dialog is most companies are at the left-hand corner, bottom left-hand corner.
+Trying to avoid repeating the invention of the wheel.
 And they keep doing that, over time, more efficiently.
-Some are going to the concept of how do they make a better wheel; but not that many, and not often on purpose.
+Some are going to the concept of how do they make a better wheel-but not that many, and not often on purpose.
 If this were drawn to scale, there would be a major chasm between that and the fellow on the hand-glider, because that's changing paradigms.
 That's very difficult-going from there to thinking about thinking.
 The meta-approaches that Doug proposes, I have yet to see any organization, any other speaker, besides Doug and the group that's promoting and trying to bring this bootstrapping to happen, suggesting this.

 The three kinds of organizations, for lack of a better taxonomy that